PowerShell/DSC/docs/reference/cli/resource/list.md

 ## Description

 The `list` subcommand searches for available DSC Resources and returns their information.
-DSC discovers resources by first searching the `PATH` for `.dsc.resource.json` files.
+DSC discovers resources by first searching the `PATH` or `DSC_RESOURCE_PATH` environment variable for `.dsc.resource.json` files.
+For more information about the environment variables DSC uses, see [Environment variables][01]

 If any of the discovered resources are resource providers, DSC then calls the providers to list their resources, too.

 DSC returns the list of discovered resources with their implementation information and metadata.
 If the command includes the `RESOURCE_NAME` argument, DSC filters the list of discovered resources